JOANNA BRYAN MS, LMHC

 Dismantling Racism in Healthcare Conference The Evergreen State College, 2014

-I offer counseling for adults and teens (13+), families with youth (13+), and couples on a sliding scale ranging from $75 - $120.
-If the cost of therapy is a barrier for you, let me know and we can discuss options.
+I offer counseling for adults (18+), families with youth (13+), and partnerships (couples or triads, romantic or platonic).
+My sessions are 120 per hour for individuals and 140 per hour for family or relational sessions.
+I do offer a sliding scale, so if the cost of therapy is a barrier for you, let me know and we can discuss options.

 Call or email to schedule a free, 20-minute consultation.